Investing in a Generation

 Building a Love for the Outdoors and Conservation

 We share our deep appreciation for the outdoors and conservation within the communities in the Walker Basin.
 Providing comprehensive environmental education and overcoming barriers to outdoor recreation, we actively collaborate with teachers, community groups, agencies, and other partners.
-Together, we ensure the development of a robust curriculum that incorporates environmental education both during outings and within school events.
+Together, we ensure that every child has the opportunity to learn, explore, and recreate in nature.

 Developing a STEM Foundation for Success

 The natural surroundings in our area serve as both a playground and a classroom.
-Using these outdoor spaces, our STEM curriculum focuses on local habitat while offering knowledge and skills that have global applications.
-We believe in empowering young individuals with a solid foundation in STEM education, enabling them to make meaningful contributions to environmental conservation locally, and on a broader scale.
+We believe in empowering young individuals with a solid foundation in environmental education, helping to create a deeper understanding of local natural systems while offering knowledge and skills with global applications.
+Through interactive investigations, hands-on exploration and personal discovery of local outdoor spaces, we enable them to make meaningful contributions to environmental conservation locally, and on a broader scale.

 Empowering Future Natural Resource Managers